spirit-code/spirit/README.md

 **SPIN SIMULATION FRAMEWORK**<br />

 The code is released under [MIT License](LICENSE.txt).<br />
-If you intend to *present and/or publish* scientific results for which you used Spirit, please read the [REFERENCE.md](docs/REFERENCE.md)
+If you intend to *present and/or publish* scientific results or visualisations for which you used Spirit, please read the [REFERENCE.md](docs/REFERENCE.md)

 This is an open project and contributions and collaborations are always welcome!!